openequella/openequella.github.io/guides/InstallationAdminGuide.md

 All databases must be able to store character data using UTF-8 encoding.

 A database must be configured for use by openEQUELLA with openEQUELLA being the owner or having complete control of the database.
-That means the equella database user must have permission to create, modify and delete tables, indexes and constraints and to run, select, insert, delete and update queries.
+That means the equella database user must have permission to:
+* Create, modify and delete tables, indexes and constraints
+* Perform select, insert, delete and update queries on the newly created databases.

 You must also ensure the database user has a password as openEQUELLA will request id during installation.

 NOTE: When using multiple databases, only databases from one vendor may be used.
 For example, two Microsoft SQL Server databases could be used, but NOT a Microsoft SQL Server and a PostgreSQL Server database.
 The database vendor is selected when the openEQUELLA system is first installed, and the database configured during the openEQUELLA installation wizard is the default system database.